kurttheviking/bluecache/README.md

 bluecache
 =========

-In-memory, Promises/A+ [lru-cache](https://github.com/isaacs/node-lru-cache/issues) via [bluebird](https://github.com/petkaantonov/bluebird)
+In-memory, Promises/A+ [lru-cache](https://github.com/isaacs/node-lru-cache) via [bluebird](https://github.com/petkaantonov/bluebird)

 ### Motivation

-Provide a API abstraction (with, ready for this...arity parity) of LRU Cache to make it easier to use within a Promise-based architecture.
+Provide an API abstraction (with, ready for this...arity parity) of LRU Cache to make it easier to use within a Promise-based architecture.

 ### Usage